Trump suggests coronavirus infection came from interaction with Gold Star families

 Trump said the families were talking about loved ones they lost in Iraq and Afghanistan and in certain instances came “within an inch of my face.”

-Trump didn’t say why he thinks he contracted the virus at the Gold Star family event rather than the event the previous day marking Barrett’s nomination or other meetings he held in the following days.
+“And we did take a lot of precautions for that event,” Farah said.
+“So based on contact tracing, the data we have, we don’t think it arose from that event.”

+The Gold Star families ceremony came the day after a large celebration in the Rose Garden to honor Barrett’s nomination to the Supreme Court.

 Many people who attended the Sept.
-26 Barrett event without masks have tested positive for the virus, including former White House counselor Kellyanne Conway, White House press secretary Kayleigh McEnany, Sens.
+26 Barrett event without masks have tested positive for the virus since, including former White House counselor Kellyanne Conway, White House press secretary Kayleigh McEnany, Sens.
 Thom Tillis (R-N.C.) and Mike Lee (R-Utah), Notre Dame President the Rev. John I. Jenkins, Harvest Christian Pastor Greg Laurie and former New Jersey governor Chris Christie.

-Christie was also one of several people who helped Trump prepare for the first presidential debate held on Sept.
+Christie was also one of several people who later helped Trump prepare for the first presidential debate held on Sept.
 29 who have tested positive for the coronavirus, including Christie, senior policy adviser Stephen Miller and Trump campaign manager Bill Stepien.

-Fewer people so far appear to have tested positive after attending the Sept.
-27 Gold Star families event, although The Post was unable to do a definitive survey of all the attendees.
+Far fewer people so far seem to have tested positive after attending the Gold Star families event, although The Post was unable to survey of all the attendees.

 Adm.
 Charles W. Ray, vice commandant of the Coast Guard, who attended the Gold Star event, has tested positive, but other top Pentagon leaders who were there, including Defense Secretary Mark T. Esper and Chairman of the Joint Chiefs of Staff Mark A. Milley, have tested negative in the days since.

-The Gold Star family members who attended the White House event were subject to a rapid coronavirus test, which had to come back negative for them to enter.
-During the candlelight ceremony and meetings with Trump and Vice President Pence, the families were not required to wear masks, because they had already been tested.
+The Gold Star family members who attended the event were subject to a rapid coronavirus test, which had to come back negative for them to enter.
+During the candlelight ceremony and meetings with Trump and Vice President Pence, the families were not required to wear masks.

 Timothy Davis, president and chief executive of the Greatest Generations Foundation, a nonprofit organization that helped families attend the White House event, said in a statement that none of the families the organization assisted had become sick or exhibited symptoms of covid-19.